uge/3t/README.md

 # 3t

-Traquito compatible micropython stuff from Thomas Abbott
+Traquito compatible micropython stuff started from original source from Thomas Abbott and modified.